 - In 2010, HITAP, in collaboration with Consortium of Thai Medical Schools, promoted rational use of drugs.
 As a mentor, HITAP provided technical support to medical school personnel in conducting HTA studies.

-- In 2010, HITAP together with HTA bodies in Korea, Taiwan and Malaysia established HTA network for countries in Asia region, referred to as ‘HTAsiaLink’.
+- In 2010, HITAP together with HTA bodies in Korea, Taiwan and Malaysia established HTA network for countries in Asia and Pacific region, referred to as ‘HTAsiaLink’.

 - In 2010, HITAP Foundation (HITAF) was established to manage and support HITAP’s work.

-- In 2011, HITAP issued HTA process guidelines, detailing the steps for conducting a HTA study.
+- In 2011, HITAP started developing the new volume of the HTA process guidelines, detailing the steps for conducting a HTA study.

 - In 2013, HITAP and other experts in health made a move to push through the Resolution of the World Health Organization (WHO) regional committee for South-East Asia on Health Intervention and Technology Assessment in Support of Universal Health Coverage.